Test in production without watermarks.

 End Namespace

-The entire code can be found in Git here.
+The entire code can be found in Git at this link.

-The document has a small watermark for trial licenses and can be removed using a valid license.
+The document has a small watermark for trial licenses, which can be removed using a valid license.

 For the above code to work, a license key is required.
 This key needs to be placed in appsettings.json